butttcoin/TradingCompetitionAirdrop/readme.md

 It is going to be at least 3-times longer than the standard DDEX competition.
 Consider this a warm-up to a DDEX competition.
 Although requirement for a DDEX competition is to have a toal volume of 10 ETH, we can end the competition without fulfilling this requirement.
 We simply have to make sure that a normal trading will continue once the competition is done.
 The worst-case scenario is competition not getting more than 30 candidates and trading volume not increasing.
 In that case, the competition will not end until announced.

 ### When does the airdrop start and end, and when will the airdrop rewards be given (and how much) ?
 The airdrop starts as soon as the announcement is made on a Twitter.
 The airdrop ends when at least 30 different (and registered) ETH addresses make a trade or when we reach the end of the first third of a competition time.
+We will give 150 tokens (burning applies).

+### What are the requirements for this airdrop ?
+1. RETWEET AND SAY NOTHING!
+Any retweets that contain things such as "good project", "nice", "will moon", and so on... will be considered a cheat.
+Do not write a single letter!

+2. E-mail your Twitter @ account where we can see the retweet, as well as your ETH address.

+3. You must retweet directly from our Twitter page (@0xbutt) and we must be able to see it listed on an original tweet.

+-Any mistakes would mean that there is either some automatization involved or that you have blindly retweeted without caring about this project.
+Sorry, no tokens will be given, except our deepest gratitude for a retweet.